rweber-esri/stencil-demos/src/components/grid-list/readme.md

 </grid-list>
 ```

-Example 2: A list layout with a single column
+Example 2: A grid layout with a single column

 ```html
 <grid-list>